 Anyone who has been injured in a car wreck in a work zone may have a claim for personal injury or wrongful death.
 Unfortunately, we often see the victim accepting the first offer from insurance.
 When this happens, the other party isn’t held accountable for their negligence.

-If you or a loved one are injured in a construction zone, find an attorney experienced in dealing with the many insurance companies involved and the defenses they use when defending the actions of the at-fault driver.
+If you or a loved one are injured in a construction zone, it's important that you find an attorney experienced in dealing with the many insurance companies involved and the defenses they use when defending the actions of the at-fault driver.

 Reach out to us at 214-699-4409 or contact us for a free consultation regarding your wreck.